Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Preliminaries

 \begin{lemma} An acyclic class $\cA$ in a logos $\cE$ is of small generation if and only if the full subcategory $\underline{\cA}\subseteq\Arr\cE$ spanned by the maps in $\cA$ is presentable. \end{lemma}

 \begin{proof} Every acyclic class is saturated.
 Let us denote by $\Sigma\sat$ the saturated class generated by a set $\Sigma$ of maps in $\cE$ \cite[Definition 3.1.13]{ABFJ:HS}.
-By definition, a saturated class $\cL$ of maps is of small generation if $\cA=\Sigma^{\mathsf{s}}$ for a set $\Sigma$.
-An acyclic class is of small generation as an acyclic class if and only if it is of small generation as a saturated class: this follows from the formula $\Sigma\ac=(\Sigma^{\mathsf{s}})\ac$ and the formula $\Sigma\ac =(\Sigma^{\mathsf{bc}})^{\mathsf{s}}$ of \cref{lem:generation-acyclic-class}.
+By definition, a saturated class $\cA$ of maps is of small generation if $\cA=\Sigma\sat$ for a set $\Sigma$.
+An acyclic class is of small generation as an acyclic class if and only if it is of small generation as a saturated class: the inclusion $\Sigma\sat\subseteq \Sigma\ac$ is an equality if $\Sigma\sat$ is acyclic, and, conversely, we use $\Sigma\ac =(\Sigma\bc)\sat$ from \cref{lem:generation-acyclic-class}.
 But a saturated class $\cA$ is of small generation as a saturated class if and only if the corresponding full subcategory $\underline{\cA}\subseteq \Arr\cE$ is presentable by \cite[Proposition 5.5.5.9]{Lurie:HTT}.
 Thus, the acyclic class $\cA$ is of small generation (as an acyclic class) if and only if the category $\underline{\cA}$ is presentable. \end{proof}

 \begin{proposition} The intersection of a set of acyclic classes of small generation is of small generation. \end{proposition}

 \begin{proof} Let $\{\cA(i) \ |\ i\in I\}$ be a small family of acyclic classes of small generation in a logos.
 For each $i\in I$ the category $\underline{\cA(i)}$ is presentable by \Cref{smallgenpres}.
 By~\cite[Definition 5.5.0.1]{Lurie:HTT} a category is presentable if and only if it is cocomplete and accessible.
 According to~\cite[Proposition 5.4.7.10]{Lurie:HTT} the category $\underline{\cA}=\bigcap_{i\in I} \underline{\cA(i)}$ is accessible.
 It is also cocomplete, hence presentable.
 So \Cref{smallgenpres} yields the result. \end{proof}